Ready to book the best tours in Oaxaca?

 The best time to travel to Oaxaca is during the dry season, October to May.
 However, the temperate weather in Oaxaca City means it can be a year-round destination.

 While it will definitely rain quite a bit during the Oaxaca rainy season, you’ll also get lower prices, as this is the slow season in Oaxaca.
+BONUS: Most tours in Oaxaca Mexico are also cheaper in low season.

 If you want to avoid the crowds, the Oaxaca busy season runs from about late-October for Day of the Dead, through mid-January.